sadib1392/simple-javascript-game/README.md

 # simple-javascript-game
-A 2D game where you can move around, shoot enemies with projectiles, and try to get the highest score possible.
+A simple 2D game where you can move around, shoot enemies with projectiles, and try to get the highest score possible.